 She adds, “for hair type, the straighter the hair and less curly the better!
-If you have a more textured style hair or more curl then, of course, you’ll have to put in the extra work as to smoothing out your hair and getting it perfect the way you’d want it.”
+If you have a more textured style hair or more curl then, of course, you’ll have to put in the extra work to smooth out your hair and get it the perfect way you’d want it.”

 Beach Wave Hair Tutorial with a Curling Iron